What Dreams May Come (Matheson novel): Religious basis

 Some Hindus claim that the beliefs presented in the novel conform to the teachings of Hinduism, though Matheson denied any direct influence.
 Raised a Christian Scientist, Matheson gradually developed what he called his own religion, taking elements from many sources.
 "As a Pisces," he explained, "I have been fascinated about parapsychology, metaphysics, and the supernatural ever since I was a teenager.
 The concepts in the book are derived from my wide range of reading."
 One of Matheson's influences was Harold W. Percival, an adherent of Theosophy, a belief system with a strong Eastern and Hindu influence.

 The story also shares the same theme of the ancient Greek myth Orpheus and Eurydice, in which the gifted musician makes a challenging journey to Hell to retrieve his wife.

 One character quotes from the writings of 18th century Christian mystic Emanuel Swedenborg.
 Matheson bases his descriptions of the death experience itself on studies by Elisabeth Kübler-Ross and Raymond Moody.
 When reading these accounts, Matheson found that revived suicides told a far more frightening story than anyone else who had near death experiences.
-Matheson's bibliography consists more of "New Age" material than mainstream religious sources, and the novel shows reincarnation as more voluntary than major world religions like Hinduism, Buddhism, and Judaism usually depict it.
+Matheson's bibliography consists more of "New Age" material than mainstream religious sources, and the novel shows reincarnation as more voluntary than major world religions like Hinduism, Buddhism, and Jainism usually depict it.